chipsalliance/chisel/docs/src/explanations/layers.md

   // Define an implicit val `root` of type `Layer` to cause layers which can see
   // this to use `root` as their parent layer.
 This allows us to nest the
-  // user-defined `Debug` layer under the built-in `Verification` layer. implicit val root = Verification object Debug extends Layer(LayerConfig.Extract())
+  // user-defined `Debug` layer under the built-in `Verification` layer. implicit val root: Layer = Verification object Debug extends Layer(LayerConfig.Extract())
 }